Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 He definitely does.

-And I think that needs to be a very forceful response from the state because it doesn't take that many people to overthrow a weak government.
+There needs to be a very forceful response from the state because it doesn't take that many people to overthrow a weak government.

 Yes.

-But they don't actually really need that much external funding because the way their organise organization operates is that it's a bunch of people that are already sympathetic to this sort of ideology in the first place, and they just use the rubric of Antifa to meet up and operate as a group.
+But they don't actually really need that much external funding because the way their organization operates is that it's a bunch of people that are already sympathetic to this sort of ideology in the first place, and they just use the rubric of Antifar to meet up and operate as a group.

 Semi-autonomous cells.

-Sort of anarchistic in in nature almost.
+Sort of anarchistic in nature almost.

-Even if they're on Telegram, the FBI loves infiltrating right wing telegram channels.
+Even if they're on Telegram, the FBI loves infiltrating right-wing Telegram channels.

 Like, why is it so hard for them to do this?

-Why have we not already seen the El Salvador style videos of them cracking down on these people?
+Why have we not already seen the El Salvador-style videos of them cracking down on these people?

 And they already have Palantir with the ability to watch all of these communications networks.

-So there is a question as to why isn't there a more concerted law enforcement effort to properly shut them down?
+So there is a question as to why isn't there a more concerted law enforcement effort to properly shut them down.

 If you try to organize a Nazi chat group on X, I'll bet you that you're gone in minutes.

-Not that I've ever tried, but if you were to try This is all just hypothetical, isn't it?
+Not that I've ever tried, but if you were to try, this is all just hypothetical, isn't it?

-It's it it is a hypothetical is also true.
+It's also true.

 And the AI and the algorithms are sort of trained to do that.

-It can be done in the other direction, it must be done in the other direction.
+It can be done in the other direction.

 All we got instead is selling TikTok to people who will make sure that it's more pro-Israel.